fiatloux/LeadPagesYeoman/README.md

 ### What is this repository for? ###

-A local [Yeoman](http://yeoman.io) generator that scaffolds a LeadPages Template Authoring Kit.
+An npm packaged [Yeoman](http://yeoman.io) generator that scaffolds a LeadPages Template Authoring Kit.

 ### How do I get set up a local yeoman (for adding features to the generator)? ###